-- a) cause the structure to exceed the volume, height to the ridge, or gross floor area of the original nonconforming structure or - b) cause the structure to be located other than on the original footprint, then a Special Permit shall be required from the Planning Board prior to such reconstruction.
+- a) cause the structure to exceed the volume or gross floor area of the original nonconforming structure; or, - b) cause the structure to be located other than on the original footprint, then a Special Permit shall be required from the Planning Board prior to such reconstruction.

 - (4) The Planning Board may grant a Special Permit under this Section 1.5.4.B.
-(2) or (3) if it finds that the enlarged building: - a) Is generally in harmony with the neighborhood; - b) Will neither generate excessive traffic, parking, noise or density impacts on the abutters, nor create other detrimental effects on the neighborhood; - c) Is appropriate in scale and mass for the neighborhood, and addresses topographic conditions to avoid the disproportionate distribution of bulk and mass, with particular consideration for the minimization of impacts imposed upon abutting properties; - d) Will not increase the existing nonconforming lot coverage, if it exists; and, - e) Will not be substantially more detrimental than the existing nonconforming building to the neighborhood. - (5) In making any Special Permit decision pursuant to this Section 1.5.4.B.
-(2) or (3), the Planning Board shall consider the following: - a) Scale and design of the structure; - b) The siting of the structure and driveway; - Topographic conditions faced by Applicants, and the degree to which Applicants mitigate potential detrimental impacts upon abutters; - d) Walkway, driveway and parking circulation; - e) Exterior lighting; - f) Open space and screening; and, - g) Drainage. - (6) For the purposes of this Section 1.5.4.B., a nonconforming dwelling single- or two-family structure shall be defined as a dwelling single- or two family structure on a lot that does not comply with the existing minimum lot area and/or frontage requirements and/or the dwelling single- or two-family structure encroaches or otherwise does not comply with one or more setbacks, open space, lot coverage or building height requirements.
+(2) or (3) if it finds that the enlarged building: - a) Is generally in harmony with the neighborhood; - b) Will neither generate excessive traffic, parking, noise or density impacts on the abutters, nor create other detrimental effects on the neighborhood; - c) Is appropriate in scale and mass for the neighborhood, and addresses topographic conditions in a way that avoids the disproportionate distribution of bulk and mass, with particular consideration of for the minimization of impacts imposed upon abutting properties; - d) Will not increase the existing nonconforming lot coverage, if it exists; and, - e) Will not be substantially more detrimental than the existing nonconforming building to the neighborhood. - (5) In making any Special Permit decision pursuant to this Section 1.5.4.B.
+(2) or (3), the Planning Board shall consider the following: - a) Scale and design of the structure; - b) The siting of the structure and driveway; - Topographic conditions faced by Applicants, and the degree to which Applicants mitigate potential detrimental impacts upon abutters; - d) Walkway, driveway and parking circulation; - e) Exterior lighting; - f) Open space and screening; and, - g) Drainage. - (6) For the purposes of this Section 1.5.4.B., a nonconforming single-and two family dwelling structure-shall be defined as a single-and two family dwelling structure-on a lot that does not comply with the existing minimum lot area and/or frontage requirements and/or the single-and two family dwelling structure-encroaches or otherwise does not comply with one or more setbacks, open space, lot coverage or building height requirements.